-Complete this schedule by entering New York gross direct premiums on line 91 and total gross direct premiums on line 92 as reported in your annual statement filed with the Superintendent of Insurance for the tax year.
+Complete this schedule by entering New York gross direct premiums on line 89 and total gross direct premiums on line 90 as reported in your annual statement filed with the Superintendent of Insurance for the tax year.

-Section 1085(a) of the Tax Law provides for a penalty of \$500 for failure to provide information needed to compute your issuer's allocation percentage.
+Tax Law section 1085(a) provides for a penalty of \$500 for failure to provide information needed to compute your issuer's allocation percentage.